When a young woman is called home by her mother, she finds more than expected.

-The old man’s head rose, his lips parting into a gap-toothed smile.
+The old man’s head rose, his lips parting into a gap-toothed grin.
 “Good, good,” his head bobbed excitedly.
 “Let me grab some gear an’ we’ll get goin’.”

 He shuffled into the barn returning an instant later with an old canvas pack thrown over his shoulder.
 With a wave of his cane, he led them into the woods.

 The forests surrounding the house were another misty facet of Sam’s childhood she’d almost forgotten.
 The cool solitude found beneath the sun-speckled canopy, the flutter of bird wings and crunch of fallen leaves.
-Sweat beaded her brow and pooled along her back as they trudged ever deeper, the salt crusting on her shirt..
+Sweat beaded her brow and pooled along her back as they trudged ever deeper.
 Then crossing a weed-strewn clearing, Sam spotted a dark form scramble across the rocky earth.
 It was one of the many tarantulas populating the hills this time of year.
 In a heartbeat, her father unslung his pack and pulled a pistol.
 He aimed at the scurrying beast and fired.
 Dirt exploded beside the big arachnid and flung it in the air.

 “Did ya see?” he called excitedly.
-“Did ya see how they jump?”
+“Did ya see how they fly?”

-“It didn’t jump, you blew the shit out of it with your gun.”
-She shook her head.
+“It didn’t fly, you blew the shit out of it with your gun.”
+Sam shook her head.
 What did she expect?
-Simply because she’d been tricked, didn't change what her mother said.
-He really was losing it.
+Simply being tricked, didn't change what her mother said:. he really was losing it.

-Scrambling between tumble down boulders and hillocks of loose scree, the ground began to descend.
-“We're almost there.”
-He pointed to a pair of tarantulas basking atop a sandstone slab.
+Scrambling between tumble-down boulders and hillocks of loose scree, the ground began to descend.
+“We're almost there,” he puffed.
+He leaned against a boulder and pointed out a pair of tarantulas basking atop a sandstone slab.
 “When you start seein’ spiders, you know you’re gettin’ close.”

 The trail, if you could call it that, grew thin and steep.
-With a severe limp and blasted knees, any other man would have failed this trek, but if her father held one trait more tenaciously than his hatred, it was his power of will.
+With a weak heart and blasted knees, any other man would have failed this trek, but if her father held one trait more tenaciously than his hatred, it was his power of will.

 “I cain't make it down to the pond no more,” her father said, “A landslide destroyed the path in oh’ six.”

-They stood atop a ten-foot ledge snugged against the valley wall.
+They stood atop a ten-foot ledge, snugged against the valley wall.
 As it continued, the ledge shrank down to a three-foot wedge with a high red cliff on one side and a thirty-foot drop on the other.
 Fifty feet further, the path vanished beneath an unsettled mass of pebbles, scree, and loose earth.
-It ramped sharply to the valley floor.
+From there, it ramped sharply to the valley floor.

 “It's right 'bout where the ledge ends that you can see it,” her father said.
 “Go on up an' have yourself a look.
 Tell me then if I ain't crazy.”

-Sam edged closer, the trees below were lush and thick.
+Sam edged closer, the trees below lush and thick.
 Further along the valley, she spotted the first signs of destruction.
-Tops of trees sheared off or snapped in half, many others charred and blackened.
+Tops of trees were sheared off or snapped in half while others lay charred and blackened.
 Sam lifted a hand to shield her eyes from the sun.
 Was there something beyond the trees?
 A shimmer of metal?
 It had to be the stream reflecting through the branches.
 She seemed to remember the stream as a slight trickle, especially in the summer, but she’d been gone a long while, things could have changed.

 “You see it don’t cha?” her father asked.